andreasawenlof/do-u-know-hans/assets/docs/TESTING.md

 Tested the site using the following browsers:
 - Google Chrome (All devices)
 - Safari (All Devices)
 - Firefox (All devices)
 - Microsoft Edge (Desktop)

-- Had friends and family testing the site and reported very few issues (all those issues got fixed as you can see in the bug/fix section below).
+- Had friends and family testing the site and reported very few issues (all the issues got fixed as you can see in the bug/fix section below).
+There are a few bugs i encountered that i've documented below.

 ## FIXED AFTER USER FEEDBACK/EXPERIENCE